Adrián Bone

-Adrián Javier Bone Sánchez (born 8 September 1988) is an Ecuadorian international footballer who plays for Técnico Universitario, as a goalkeeper.
+Adrián Javier Bone Sánchez (born 8 September 1988) is an Ecuadorian international footballer who plays as a goalkeeper for CD Miguel Iturralde.

 Club career

 Bone has played for LDU de Cuenca, Aucas, ESPOLI, Deportivo Quito and El Nacional.
 While with Deportivo Quito, Bone won the 2011 Campeonato Ecuatoriano.

 International career

 He made his senior international debut for Ecuador in 2011.

 In June 2014, he was named in Ecuador's squad for the 2014 FIFA World Cup.